wesleyfranks/NetTakeHome/README.md

 - **Real-time Calculations:** Automatically calculates net income as you type.
 - **Period Selection:** Choose from daily, weekly, bi-weekly, monthly, or yearly pay periods.
-- **Tax Breakdown:** Provides a detailed breakdown of taxes for each tax bracket.
+- **Tax Breakdown:** Provides a detailed breakdown of federal and state taxes for each tax bracket.
 - **Currency Formatting:** Input and displayed amounts are formatted as currency with proper localization.
 - **Dark Mode Support:** Toggle between light and dark themes with a convenient switch.